 Lilly PatientOne representatives have in-depth knowledge of most insurance plans and can let your doctor know what information your plan requires for a prior-authorization request and what the deadlines are for submitting the paperwork.
 Although you and your doctor must submit the request to your insurance company, we can provide guidance along the way.

 We can provide your doctor with resources and information to help you file an appeal.
 You and your doctor must submit the appeal to your insurance company by the required deadline, but Lilly PatientOne can help you navigate the process and the documentation required.
-If you're still denied coverage after exhausting the appeals process, we can also help screen your eligibility for the Lilly Cares Foundation, an independent nonprofit organization that may help you get your prescribed Lilly Oncology medication at no cost if you qualify.
+If you're still denied coverage after exhausting the appeals process, the Lilly Cares Foundation, Inc., a separate nonprofit organization may help you get your prescribed Lilly Oncology medication at no cost if you qualify.

 You are now leaving the LillyPatientOne.com website